tamucc-comp-bio/classroom_repo_2024/lectures/lecture04.md

 ---

-###  Troubleshooting
+###  Troubleshooting `git`

 Git can get confused if you are not dilligent in your pattern of adding and comitting changes and it will be neccessary to troublshoot conflicts.

 #### Amending an Incomplete Commit
-  Incomplete commits can occur when file are not removed within git, changes are made but not added, etc..
+  Incomplete commits can occur when files are not removed within git, changes are made but not added, etc..
 The solution is to rectify these conflicts.

   ```bash
   # make file